AdiShirsath/Language-Detection/README.md

 ## Model Training:-

-* First trained pipeline of Logistic Regressor with Tf*Idf vectorizer without any hyperparameters.
+* First trained pipeline of Logistic Regressor with Tf*Idf vectorizer without any hyperparameters got **85%** accuracy.
 * And then Tf*Idf with ngrams (1,3) means all bigram, trigrams and with analyzer as characters means model will train of characters not on words got **95%** accuracy.

 ## Predictions:-